pc2/fft3d-fpga/README.md

 make fft3d_ddr_syn
 ```

-Putting them all together, set the path to the synthesized bitstream along with other correct configurations as command line parameters to the sample application generated, to execute the transformation.
+Putting them all together, in order to execute the required FFT, set the path to the synthesized bitstream along with other correct configurations as command line parameters to the sample application generated.

 ```bash
 ./fft --num=64 --dim=3 --path=fft3d_ddr_128.aocx